01709 524302

 Focussed on maximising learning

-At Victoria Park Hall Pre School, our primary focus is on fostering a nurturing and stimulating environment that is welcoming to all our children.
-Our commitment to inclusivity is evident in our unique lesson plans and activity programmes, which incorporate a range of educational theories, to ensure that the child’s interest and needs are met through hands on experiential learning.
+At Victoria Park Hall Day Nursery, our primary focus is on fostering a nurturing and stimulating environment that is welcoming to all our children.
+Our commitment to inclusivity is evident in our unique lesson plans and activity programmes, which incorporate a range of educational theories, to ensure that the child’s interest and needs are met through participation in experiential learning.

-Located in parklands, we are fortunate to have access to an abundance of natural resources and wildlife.
+Located in outstanding natural parklands, we are incredibly fortunate to have access to an abundance of green grass, woodlands, natural resources and wildlife.
 We celebrate this by utilising our outdoor areas to the fullest, regardless of the weather conditions.
 Our aim is to encourage our children to explore their surroundings and develop their creative imaginations, while interacting with our outdoor classroom.

 ABOUT US